 To adjust the length of the strap and reposition the bag, just grab the silver spring loaded buckle and give it a good pull upwards to shorten it.
 The teeth from the buckle disengage from the strap once you get it to about 90 degrees, so lengthening it is simply a case of holding the buckle outwards away from your body and letting the bag pull itself down.
 There are two of these buckles, so it doesn’t matter whether you wear the bag on your left or right shoulder, there will be one at the front.
 When you play around with this to lengthen and shorten it, you’ll find that it carries best when the strap is a little shorter, but it’s easier to work from when the strap is lengthened.
 You’ll also notice the other awesome feature of this shoulder strap as you do that, and this is the huge length of the neoprene padding on the strap.
 Unlike most shoulder bags that have a small padded section, the padding on this strap is about 16 inches long.
 It means that it really doesn’t matter how you carry the bag, there’s always padding in contact with your shoulder.
 I’ve never seen such a large padded area before!
 The final detail of the strap is the metal carabiner style clips that attach it to the bag.
 I think they look awesome, and really tie in nicely with the rugged styling of the bag.
 It also means that you can remove it and put it on other things that don’t have such a great strap!
 Seriously, it’s that comfortable that you will want to do that.

-If you do want to carry both a laptop and some camera gear, another option you can take a look at is the Peak Design Everyday Messenger.
+Another great option you can take a look at is the Peak Design Everyday Messenger.
 In terms of camera capacity, it’s a little smaller than the Exposure bags and at $220 it’s also a lot more expensive than the MindShift option.
 The materials and internally quilted construction of the Peak Design bag feel more luxurious and expensive, but the design is also more eye catching and that isn’t always a good thing if you travel to some parts of the world.
 Personally I do love the smart look of this bag though, and they are incredibly well constructed which gives you the feeling that it will be with you for a lifetime of adventures.
 In terms of carrying comfort, if you really fill this bag up with heavy camera gear it’s definitely not as comfortable to carry as the MindShift Exposure bag, so I’d recommend the Everyday Messenger for lighter camera carrying duty such as lightweight DSLRs and mirrorless systems.

 If you’re looking for a rugged shoulder bag that can pull double duty as a camera bag or a laptop bag, you wont be disappointed in the MindShift Gear Exposure.
 Thanks in large part to the fantastic shoulder strap that they have chosen for this bag, it’s incredibly comfortable when loaded up to the maximum capacity.
 Whilst I’m not a big fan of the lack of space in the front organizational pocket, there’s so much room in the bag’s main compartment that the front pocket’s shortcomings are forgotten quite quickly.
 If the styling of the bag suits your tastes as much as it does mine, you’ll find yourself looking for reasons to take this bag everywhere you go.
 The black version in particular looks just as much at home walking into a client meeting as a briefcase, as it does holding a 400mm prime lens on a wildlife photo mission (both things that I have put to the test).
 Aside from that, it’s also just great to see Think Tank round out the MindShift product line so that loyal fans of these bags can now travel with a second bag that matches the style and durability of their backpack.
 In my few months of testing the bag before writing this, I have really come to appreciate the versatility of the Exposure while I’m traveling.
 I can get it onto the plane as my personal item alongside my main camera bag, but easily switch things up on location when I want to use the Exposure as my camera bag, while leaving the larger primary bag back at base.
 In short, an excellent and versatile addition to the MindShift lineup.